Skip to main content

 1. Accessing the Share Modal:

-• Click the share button located in the top navigation bar of your studio to open the share modal.
+• Click the share button located in the top navigation bar of your Hive studio to open the share modal.

 2. Locating the User: